SaskaPetrovic/To-Do-Quest-Enhanced/README.md

 </br>
 <h2 name="usage">𐙚 Usage </h2>

-𖹭 **Start a New Game**: On the intro page, you can either create a new account or continue from your previous progress.
-You'll be greeted with a background music to set the mood.
+𖹭 Start a new game or continue from your last save on the introduction page.

-𖹭 **Main Dashboard**: Once logged in, the homepage displays essential information:
-- Your username, level, and points in stats such as INT, MANA, DEX, STR, and CHA.
-- A progress bar showing how far you are from leveling up.
-- A default profile picture below your username.

-𖹭 **Activity Tab**: Check your weekly quest goal ("Complete 5 quests this week") and see your ongoing quests' count.

-𖹭 **Quest Management**:
-- View all available quests by category (e.g., well-being, strength).
-- Create your own quests by providing a title, description, category, duration, and priority level.
-- Add checkpoints to track your quest progress.

-𖹭 **Quest Details**: Click on any quest for more details, and accept it to add it to your active tasks.
-Complete quests by fulfilling their objectives, and they will be reflected in your stats.

-𖹭 **Achievement Tracking**: The achievements page tracks your total achievements and progress, such as completing 1 quest or 3 quests, unlocking new rewards as you progress.
+𖹭 Track your level, stats, and progression on the main dashboard.

+𖹭 Check weekly goals and current quest progress in the Activity tab.

+𖹭 Browse predefined quests or create your own with custom checkpoints. 𖹭 Accept quests, complete them, and watch your stats grow.

+𖹭 View your unlocked achievements and progress toward new milestones.
 </br>

 <h2 name="screenshots">𐙚 Screenshots </h2>